contentful-labs/contentful.py/README.rst

 Link Resolution
 ---------------

-Unless specified otherwise, a ``Client`` is configured to attempt and resolve links automatically when requesting resource arrays.
+Unless specified otherwise, a ``Client`` is configured to resolve links automatically when fetching resources.
-Be mindful about providing the ``includes`` parameter properly, since only if the linked resources are contained within the response they will be resolved automatically.
-In case a link is not resolved, expect a ``ResourceLink`` object as the field's value, which could later be resolved by invoking the ``resolve_resource_link()`` method of a ``Client``, which issues a network request per the resource ID.
+Be mindful about providing the ``include`` parameter properly, since only if the linked resources are contained within the response they will be resolved automatically.
+In case a link is not resolved, expect a ``ResourceLink`` value, which can be resolved by invoking the ``resolve_resource_link()`` method of a ``Client`` (issues a network request per the resource ID).

 **Automatic link resolution:**